Down valuation happens when a surveyor or mortgage lender values a property at less than the agreed purchase price.

-Before you get a mortgage approved, your lender will need to to value the property you want to buy.
+Before you get a mortgage approved, your lender will need to value the property you want to buy.
 They will do this for two reasons.
 Firstly, they will want to ensure the property is worth the amount you say it is.
 Secondly, they will need to know the property value to work out your Loan to Value (LTV) ratio.
 The Loan to Value ratio will determine the interest rate they offer you.

 Your mortgage lender will want to ensure your property is valued accurately.
 This will protect them from financial loss if you are unable to keep up with your mortgage payments.
 If they are forced to repossess the property, they want to ensure they don’t have to sell at a loss.